Vertafore/docular/README.md

 #Docular

 > Extensible Documentation Generation Based on AngularJS's Documentation Generation

 > NOTE: NodeJS has access to your filesystem so please proceed with caution.
-I will not be held responsible for side effects of bad code or malitious docular extensions.
+I will not be held responsible for side effects of bad code or malicious docular extensions.

 #Grunt Plugin For Docular: "grunt-docular"